jameskolean/gatsby-netlify-redirects/README.md

 /no-where              /welcome-to-the-blog
 ```

-2. Another option is to use `netlify.toml` this file should be in the broject root and can contain rules.
-Here is an exapmle of different routes based on Locales.
+2. Another option is to use `netlify.toml`.
+This file should be in the project root and can contain rules.
+Here is an example of different routes based on Locales.
 Note: as of this writing there is a bug preventing this from working with complex accepts-language header.
 It should be fixed in Q2 of 2020

 ```
 [[redirects]]